December 4, 2017

 - Once set, melt the chocolate orange and pour over the caramel – melt the white chocolate and mix with a little orange food colouring and swirl it into the chocolate orange with the end of a cake skewer so it forms a pretty pattern or just drizzle it over.

 - Put a chocolate orange slice on it for each piece when you eventually cut it.
-Chill the Shortbread back in the fridge for another 1-2 hours until the Chocolate has gone hard**!
+Chill the shortbread back in the fridge for another 1-2 hours until the chocolate has gone hard**!

-- Chop your Shortbread into the separate pieces and enjoy!
+- Chop your shortbread into the separate pieces and enjoy!

-This will keep in an airtight container for at least 1 week – if they last that long!
+- This will keep in an airtight container for at least 1 week – if they last that long!

-If you caramel is rock solid when you remove it from the fridge, you have slightly over done it.
+- If you caramel is rock solid when you remove it from the fridge, you have slightly over done it.
 Not to worry though, when you pour the chocolate on, leave it to set at room temperature rather than in the fridge and it should soften the caramel slightly.

-**If you struggle to cut your shortbread and tray bakes without the chocolate cracking on top, set it at room temperature rather than in the fridge and it’ll be softer so therefore won’t crack when you cut it!
+- **If you struggle to cut your shortbread and tray bakes without the chocolate cracking on top, set it at room temperature rather than in the fridge and it’ll be softer so therefore won’t crack when you cut it!

-You can use normal Milk Chocolate if you wish, or even use orange extract to flavour it this traybake.
+- You can use normal milk chocolate if you wish, or even use orange extract to flavour it this traybake.

-Find my other Traybake & Christmas Recipes on my Recipes Page!
+Find my other recipes on my Recipes Page!

 © Jane’s Patisserie.
 All images & content are copyright protected.
 Do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words and credit me, or link back to this post for the recipe.